Zenika/zenika-career-paths-framework/paths/posture.md

 ### Presenter and Facilitator

-Presenters have the hability to animate a meeting or a group of personns.
-They relies on other personns to prepare the meeting planning and the workshop details.
+Presenters have the ability to animate a meeting or a group of people.
+They relies on other people to prepare the meeting planning and the workshop details.
-Facilitators (not limited to "agile facilitators") are persons who have the capability to extract the collective knowledge of an individual or a group to find a solution to a problem.
+Facilitators (not limited to "agile facilitators") are people who have the capability to extract the collective knowledge of an individual or a group to find a solution to a problem.

 They also showcase the following:
 - Ability to drive a group